ajhenley/gitbook/creating_new_data_types_in_java.md

 ###Your assignment
 Now that you've seen how it's done, create a class that has private member variables for first name, last name and age.
 Then create getters and setters for each.
-Next, use your new class in the main routine setting the three variables and printing the following:
+Next, use your new class in the main routine setting the three variables and printing them using the following:
 ```System.out.printf("My full name is %s and I am %d years old.",MyClass.fullName,MyClass.age);```